petwwent/The-Vaccine-Distributions-in-Europe/README.md

 Users aim to:

 - Understand the overall distribution of vaccines in Europe.
-- Understand the overall trend of COVID-19 cases and vaccine distribution in various countries in Europe.
 - Compare the total cases and vaccine distribution across different countries or regions.
 - compare the distributed vaccines to the total people fully vacinated.
 - To identify or rather, calculate how the next distribution would be done.